NazBilgic/serverless-nba-updates/README.md

     }
   ]
 }
+Replace REGION, ACCOUNT_ID, and TOPIC_NAME with your values.

+Name it (e.g., gd_sns_policy), then create the policy.

-3. Create an IAM Role for Lambda
+4. Create an IAM Role for Lambda
-Create an IAM role for Lambda with the above policy and the AWSLambdaBasicExecutionRole for logging and monitoring.

-- Open the IAM service in the AWS Management Console.
-- Click Roles → Create Role.
+Go to IAM → Roles → Create Role

-- Select AWS Service and choose Lambda.
+Choose Lambda as the trusted entity

-- Attach the following policies:
+Attach the following:
- - SNS Publish Policy (gd_sns_policy) (created in the previous step).
- - Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS managed policy).

-- Click Next: Tags (you can skip adding tags).
-- Click Next: Review.
-- Enter a name for the role (e.g., gd_role).
-- Review and click Create Role.
-- Copy and save the ARN of the role for use in the Lambda function.
+Your SNS policy (e.g., gd_sns_policy)

+AWS managed policy: AWSLambdaBasicExecutionRole

+Name it (e.g., gd_role) and save the ARN.

-4. Create the Lambda Function
+5. Create the Lambda Function
-- In AWS Lambda, create a function using Python (e.g., Python 3.13).
-- Open the AWS Management Console and navigate to the Lambda service.
-- Click Create Function.
+Go to AWS Lambda → Create function

-- Select Author from Scratch.
+Author from scratch

-- Enter a function name (e.g., gd_notifications).
-- Choose Python 3.x as the runtime.
+Runtime: Python 3.13

-- Assign the IAM role created earlier (gd_role) to the function.
+Assign IAM role (gd_role)
-- Under the Function Code section:

-- Copy the content of the src/gd_notifications.py file from the repository.
-- Paste it into the inline code editor.
+Paste the code into the inline editor:

 python
+Copy
+Edit
 import os
 import json
 import urllib.request